 Pre-production was the name of the game for Austin, Texas-based photographer Philip Edsel, who created a dynamic campaign that fused motion and stills for New Balance.
-After a photo editor in NYC told Philip she used Wonderful Machine to find photographers, he immediately went home and became a member with WM.
+After a photo editor colleague in New York told Philip she used Wonderful Machine to find photographers, he immediately went home and became a member.
 After only two days on the site, VML agency reached out to Philip about shooting and directing this campaign for New Balance.

 What was the idea behind the campaign?